-March 11, 2014 – The part-time program at the University of Houston Law Center is among the nation’s Top 10, according to the latest U.S. News & World Report rankings released today.
-In addition, two of the school’s specialty programs stayed in the Top 10.
-Intellectual Property and Information Law held steady in 7th place and the Health Law program ranked 9th.
+March 11, 2014 – The University of Houston Law Center’s Intellectual Property, Health Law, and part-time programs rank in the Top 10 according to the latest U.S. News & World Report survey.
+Among the nation’s 194 ABA accredited law schools, UHLC’s Intellectual Property and Information Law program held steady in 7th place, Health Law ranks 9th, and the part-time program came in at No. 10.
 Specialty programs are judged by expert faculty teaching in that particular field.

 The law school’s overall ranking, however, slipped to 58th among the nation’s 194 ABA accredited law schools based on a weighted average of twelve factors.
 The Law Center ranked 48th in last year’s survey.